Studienka: First written mention and resettlement

 The first written mention until recently was thought to be the last part of the three-volume work of Cities and Communities of Slovakia from 1592, where the municipality is registered under its German name Hausbrun.
 It was previously believed that the town was founded by German-speaking settlers from Austria in the 15th century.

 Today, however, experts turn to the 1392 documents of Sigismund of Luxembourg, in which the Polish Duke Stibor of Stiboricz was given the Royal Wywar Castle (Holíč), together with all the properties belonging to this castle.
 Studienka, listed in this charter as the village of Iwanusfalua, belonged to this catchment area as the southernmost village of Holice district.

 In the 15th century, after the defeat of Kingdom of Hungary (1526–1867) to the Ottoman Empire in the Battle of Mohács in 1526, the area became part of the Habsburg monarchy.
 This marked the beginning of a new era for the area, as it received an influx of German-speaking population from Austria, resulting in its growth.

 There are no reliable written references to the reason for the arrival of the German-speaking population, but two versions have been preserved by oral submission.
 According to one version, the Austrian lumberjacks were supposed to build their houses near a fountain, hence it was called in German Haus bei Brunn ("house by the fountain"), then Hausbrunn and later Slovak Hasprunka.
 The second version talks about a shepherd from Hausbrunn (Lower Austria), who was looking for pastures for his flock of sheep.
 After other shepherds settled in the village, the place was later Slovakized Hasprunka, named after the place of origin of the first shepherd.

 In 1948, the place was renamed Studienka due to national political reasons (see Slovakization), following the Slovak word studna ("fountain").

 World War I

-On July 28, 1914, general mobilization was declared and all eligible men were sent the eastern front.
+On July 28, 1914, general mobilization was declared and all eligible men were sent to the eastern front.
 This resulted in only women, children and the elderly remaining in the village.
 A general chronicle of these years indicates a period of hunger and misery, and in 1915 even church bells were taken for the military purposes.
 The end of the war and the dissolution of Austria-Hungary in 1918 resulted in the outbreak of chaos in the village and subsequently looting, especially of wealthy Jewish population.
 The total number of victims of the war period is unknown, but 37 men were not returned from the front.
 The names of the fallen soldiers are engraved on the memorial to the victims of the First World War from 1919, which stands in the park at St Stephen's Church.